-The Future of 35th Project to request business zoning
+The Future of 35th Project requested business zoning

 With the foundation of the Vision Plan, in the year 2014 neighborhood activists expanded their work to the project called The Future of 35th Ave NE.
-The project evaluated 35th Ave NE with focus on the “nodes” of commercial intersections, most especially NE 75th and 85th Streets.
+The project name was not meant to refer to the street itself such as the issue of whether to have bike lanes or not.
+The name meant to refer to the business district along the arterial.
+The focus was on the “nodes” of commercial intersections, most especially at the intersections of NE 75th and 85th Streets.

-When the Final Report of the planning process was completed, the Steering Committee met with Seattle City Council members, presented the suggested streetscape designs and asked for a rezone to provide for more retail storefronts and a more pedestrian-friendly environment along 35th Ave NE.
+When the Final Report of the planning process was completed, the Steering Committee met with the Land Use Committee of Seattle City Council, presented the suggested streetscape designs and asked for a rezone to provide for more retail storefronts and a more pedestrian-friendly environment along 35th Ave NE.

 In February 2015 Wedgwood’s requested zoning changes as per the Future of 35th Plan, were presented at a Land Use Committee meeting of Seattle City Council.
-Since the time of that presentation of Wedgwood’s request for rezoning along the commercial district, Wedgwood’s Future of 35th requests have been repeated brought to the attention of Seattle City Council but have been ignored.
+Since the time of that presentation of Wedgwood’s request for rezoning along the commercial district, Wedgwood’s Future of 35th requests have been repeatedly brought to the attention of Wedgwood’s representatives on Seattle City Council but have been ignored.

 Meanwhile more buildings in Wedgwood’s commercial district are being torn down and replaced by townhouses instead of retail storefronts.
 Completely-ineffective Seattle City Councilmembers may find themselves replaced at the next election, since they have not done anything to address the needs of the Wedgwood neighborhood.